lfost42/grafana-notes/k8s/cka/itkiddie.md

 <details>

-Step 1 Verify the deployment
+Step 1 Verify the deployment.
 `k -n autoscale get deploy`

-You should see the apache-deployment, check the pod(s) exist `k -n autoscale get po`
+You should see the apache-deployment, check the pod(s) exist
+`k -n autoscale get po`

 You should see apache-deployment-xxxxx-xxx